 SEPTEMBER UPDATE- Common Music Program Questions & Answers

-Where do the Music Parents meet to garner the Music Program 2019-2020 tentative calendar?
+Where do the Music Parents meet to garner the Music Program 2020-2021 tentative calendar?

-At 6:30 pm each evening Dr. Freeman and/or Mr. Waters will meet parents in the Learning Commons to pass out our concert dates for the school year, discuss concert attire and answer any questions that folks may have regarding the calendar of events.
-All parents who have a child in the Band program are invited to attend the Annual General Meeting for our Westmount Music Parents' Society.
-Parents with Music students from Grades 7 to Grade 12 are encouraged to attend to find out about program highlights on September 12 at 8:00 pm in the Learning Commons.
+At 6:30 pm on Thursday, September 24, Dr. Freeman and Mr. Waters will meet parents over a Zoom Meeting to discuss our program and answer any questions that folks may have regarding the calendar of events and our Music Program at WCS.
+All parents who have a child in the Band program are invited to attend this meeting which also includes our Annual General Meeting for our Westmount Music Parents' Society.
+Parents with Music students from Grades 9 to Grade 12 are encouraged to attend the Zoom Meeting to find out about program highlights on September 24 at 8:00 pm.
+How do the fees for Band work?

 There is a small uniform fee that pays for the cost of the band dress shirt.
 There is a small course fee for Band from Grade 6 to Grade 12.
 There is a small instrument rental fee, if your son or daughter rents an instrument from the school.
 All of these fees are tallied and made available for online payment after roughly one month.
 No student is left behind based on financial need.
 All of our students have the right to perform music, just like all have the right to play sports.